NexPlayer/Unity-SDK/basic/playback-control.md

 - `NEXPLAYER_STATE_PAUSE`

 Requests for NexPlayer to open, seek, pause, stop and resume are placed in a queue and handled in the order they are received.
-When a queued operation completes, NexPlayer will notify the application by calling the **onAsyncCmdComplete** method in the listener.
+When a queued operation has been completed, NexPlayer will notify the application by calling the **onAsyncCmdComplete** method in the listener.
 Some of the requests can take significant time to complete (depending on various factors, for example, network conditions).
 Therefore, the recommended practice is for the application to issue only one request at a time and wait for that request to complete.

 <!-- Playback control methods inherited from NexPlayerBehaviour: